Samir-z21/Rock-Paper-Scissors/README.md

 //Peusocode//

     Create a function called getComputerChoice,
-    Which randomly returns either values such as 'Rock', 'Paper' or 'Scissors',
+    Which randomly returns values such as 'Rock', 'Paper' or 'Scissors',
+        a. create a variable that contains an array of these values,
+        b. create a code that generates either number 0, 1, or 2 at random,
+        c. assign the array to the random generated number so that it picks from it,
+        d. return the randomly selected value,
+    Create a fucntion that plays a single round of Rock Paper Scissors,